 This questions debates the SEO value between the following two options:

-1. Having your forum located in a folder, found in the URL slug, such as domain.com/forum.
+1. Having your forum located in a folder, such as domain.com/forum.

 2. Having your forum located in a sub-domain like forum.domain.com.